-- M. "WID procedures" means Watercraft Inspection and Decontamination procedures, as set forth in these chapter 8 regulations and documented in the State Watercraft Inspection and Decontamination Training Curriculum. - N. "WID seals" means Watercraft Inspection and Decontamination tamper proof devices or markers that temporarily lock the vessel or other floating device to the trailer to indicate the vessel or other floating device has not launched since the last inspection or decontamination as documented on the accompanying WID seal receipt - O. "WID Seal Receipt" means the written or electronic documentation required to verify a WID seal is valid.
+- M. "WID procedures" means Watercraft Inspection and Decontamination procedures, as set forth in these chapter 8 regulations and documented in the State Watercraft Inspection and Decontamination Training Curriculum. - N. "WID seals" means Watercraft Inspection and Decontamination tamper proof_devices or marker, including any attaching wires that temporarily locks the vessel or other floating device to the trailer to indicate the vessel or other floating device has not launched since the last inspection or decontamination as documented on the accompanying WID seal receipt. - O. "WID Seal Receipt" means the written or electronic documentation required to verify a WID seal is valid.